All Episodes

 We have decided that the United States borders on the southern border may as well not exist.

-We are flooding this country with people who are not citizens, and many of them not coming here to experience what traditionally has been the American dream.
+We are flooding this country with people who are not citizens and many of them not coming here to experience what traditionally has been the American dream.

 We have a president who is doing as often as he can things outside his authority under the Constitution.

-Why aren't everybody why not everybody happy?
+Why aren't everybody, why aren't everybody happy?

-How come the rich are getting richer if we've had all these years of socialism to take it away from them?
+Why with all of this socialism, all of this equality, all of this fairness, all of this transform, how come the rich are getting richer if we've had all these years of socialism to take it away from them?

-What is socialism other than redistribution of wealth from those who can to those who can't, however you want to use the phrase.
+From those who can to those who can't, however you want to use the phrase.

-Yet the rich, who've been the focus of evil since 1964 are getting even richer.
+Yet the rich, who've been the focus of evil since 1964, are getting even richer.

 The conservatives aren't responsible for it.

-We haven't been running the country, but maybe eight years out of the total number since 1964.
+We haven't been running the country but maybe eight years out of the total number since 1964.

 Why isn't it working?